 As we adjusted to the news, I discovered that our willingness to accept new life led us closer to God.
-Instead of thinking of things like money, opinions of others and our advanced age, we would trust God to provide for us in this transitory world.
+Instead of thinking of things like money, opinions of others, and our advanced age, we accepted this as a gift.
 New life had begun and would forever be a part of our family.

 Just the previous week, my eight-year-old daughter Teresa, had expressed hope that I would have another baby.
 When I pointed out that older women did not usually have babies, she reminded me that Elizabeth was older when she had John the Baptist.
 I just smiled and said: “You never know.”

 It was just before Mass, two days after the miscarriage, that I suddenly felt a deep sense of knowing that the baby had been a boy—Matthew.
-We chose that name to go with our Mark, Luke and John, members of the family.
-Realizing I had a son suddenly filled me with a deep awareness that my very own child was with God now.
+We chose that name to go with our Mark, Luke, and John, members of the family.
+Realizing we had a son suddenly filled me with a deep awareness that my very own child was with God now.
 I knew there was no greater place to be but still, a maternal sadness washed over me.
-My little son, Matthew, was our only baby I did not get to hold in my arms and have with me.
-He was the only one that his big brothers and sisters missed out on in this world.
+Our little son, Matthew, was our only baby that we did not get to hold in our arms.

-I shed a few tears but was filled with peace that I knew who my baby was now.
-Then, after Mass, before leaving for home, the thought occurred to me that although I was convinced I had a son in heaven, other family members (especially the teens) might say: “Mom, you really don’t know for sure.”
+I felt sad but was filled with peace that I had a son in heaven.
+Then, after Mass, before leaving for home, the thought occurred to me that although I was convinced the baby was a boy, other family members (especially the teens) might say: “Mom, you really don’t know for sure.”

 I kept the morning’s experience to myself.
-Then, just a few hours later, Aaron called me from Fargo, where he attended college and was living for the summer.
+Then, around an hour later, Aaron called me from Fargo, where he attended college and was living for the summer.
 “Mom, I’m in a big hurry, but I just wanted to call to tell you I know the baby was a boy.”

-Aaron had dreamed two nights in a row of a baby.
+Aaron had dreamed two nights in a row about a baby.
 In the first dream, a baby had died but he was confused.
-The next night, he had the same dream but this time, when he looked at the baby, he knew it was his little brother.
+The next night, the dream picked up where it had left off.
+He looked down at the baby, and suddenly knew it was his little brother.
 In the dream he looked at me and we nodded at one another in understanding.